ShreevathsaGP/Pong/README.md

 # Pong
-I bored and had 60 minutes to spare.
+I was bored and had 60 minutes to spare.